-‘Keeping Up With the Kardashians’: Then & Now
+Keeping Up with the Kardashians Ends Tonight: See the Kardashian-Jenner Family Then & Now

 Known as: Friend to Paris Hilton

-Known as: Selfie Queen with a knack for breaking the Internet, wife to Kanye West, mom to North and Saint and baby-to-be.
+Known as: Selfie Queen with a knack for breaking the Internet, mom to North, Saint, Chicago and Psalm with ex Kanye West, fashion and KKW Beauty mogul.

 Then: 28